 So, when I dive down into my account and I can see my net change when it opens here.

-I have a description and I can determine here whether it’s an income statement or balance sheet account and it has to fit into my hierarchy in the cart of accounts and then I have my account category and my account sub category which are used for reporting purposes.
+I have a description and I can determine here whether it’s an income statement or a balance sheet account and it has to fit into my hierarchy in the chart of accounts and then I have my account category and my account sub category which are used for reporting purposes.

 So, once I select an account category, I can select between different subcategories that is setup.
-So, these are for reporting.

 On the right hand side, I have my reconciliation account which is just a checkmark I can select or deselect and this basically means if I want to look into the account totals from different journals.

-And if I want to know what is happening on my bank when I actually post this journal because those three are two different accounts that’s setup as reconciliation account, I can click bank and reconcile and I can do that also from a normal G/L journal, and in here I can see all the accounts that has a check mark in reconciliation.
+And if I want to know what is happening in my bank when I actually post this journal because those two different accounts are setup as reconciliation accounts, I can click bank and reconcile and I can also do that from a normal G/L journal.

 So, here I can see my net change in this specific journal on one account and the other account and it totals up from this journal and I can see my balance after posting this account.

 Let’s go back to the account chart.

-Next to the reconciliation account, I have my direct posting checkmark and this determines basically if I’m allowed to do direct postings on this account in journals for instance or if I can only do indirect postings meaning a posting coming from documents.
+Next to the reconciliation account, I have my direct posting checkmark and this determines basically if I’m allowed to do direct postings on this account in journals for instance or if I can only do indirect postings, meaning a posting coming from documents.

-On the posting tab, on the account tab, I can setup different selections and I don’t have to fill it out, it could be blank if I want to but it can help me do default postings when I enter journal lines manually in my G/L journals.

-So, purchase journals or sales journals.
+On the posting tab in the account chart, I can setup different selections and I don’t have to fill it out, it could be blank if I want to but it can help me do default postings when I enter journal lines manually in my G/L journals, purchase journals or sales journals.

-So, normally this information would come from customers and vendors and items or resources but it could also come directly from my G/L account.
+So, normally this information would come from customers and vendors and items or resources, but it could also come directly from my G/L account.

 So, here I can setup my general posting type, I can setup my general posting group, my general product posting group and VAT for those groups.

-So, my general business posting group is normally applied to who I’m buying from or selling to and often also where it comes from, so it’s both a matter of location and a matter of who I’m selling from and buying from whereas the product posting group applies to what I’m selling or buying, meaning items or resources whereas the other is customers and vendors.
+So, my general business posting group is normally applied to who I’m buying from or selling to and often also where it comes from, so it’s both a matter of location and a matter of who I’m selling from and buying from, whereas the product posting group applies to what I’m selling or buying, meaning items or resources, whereas the other is customers and vendors.

-So, this determines the account that I’m going to use in the different mix of business posting and product posting, and this is all setup in the general posting setup, so I’ll just show you quickly how it looks but not go through that in this video.
+And this is all set up in the general posting setup, so I’ll just show you quickly how it looks but not go through that in this video.

-You can see the first two columns is a mixture of my general business posting group and general product posting group and depending on what mixture I’m coming on, on purchase documents, on sales documents or directly in the journal, it determines here which account to post to.
+You can see the first two columns is a mixture of my general business posting group and general product posting group and depending on what mixture I use, on purchase documents, sales documents or directly in the journal, it determines which account to post to.